 The complement system has an important role in the control of inflammation, killing of germs and clearance of damaged cells.
 Some complement deficiencies can increase the risk of autoimmune disease, whilst others result in severe infections such as meningitis or septicaemia.

-Hereditary angioedema (HAE) is a different sort of a complement disorder, that is due to C1 esterase inhibitor deficiency.
+Hereditary angioedema (HAE) is a unique PID/IEI disorder due to the absence of a specific complement component called C1 esterase inhibitor.
 In people with HAE, the small blood vessels leak fluid into the tissues, causing non-itchy swellings known as angioedema.
-People with HAE can have unpredictable and sometimes severe swellings (HAE attacks) throughout life, that may be life threatening.
+People with HAE can have unpredictable, debilitating and sometimes severe swellings (HAE attacks) throughout life, that may be life threatening.